Hrshaya2/Hrshaya2/README.md

 - 👋 Hi, I’m @Hrshaya2
 - 👀 I’m interested in web development.
-- 🌱 I’m currently taking a full-stack web developer certificate at the University of Moratuwa.
+- 🌱 I’m currently done my all the exams and hope graduate september 2026.
-- 💞️ I’m looking to collaborate on web development.
+- 💞️ I’m looking to collaborate on Software Engineering.
 - 📫 How to reach me harshalakshitha001@gmial.com

 <!---